charliegale16/Personal-Portfolio/README.md

 * Responsive design for mobile and desktop
 * Projects section to showcase my work
-* Skills section highlighting my expertise Technologies Used
+* Skills section highlighting my expertise

-ReactJS
+## Technologies Used
+* ReactJs
-JavaScript
+* JavaScript
-HTML/CSS
+* HTML/CSS
-Netlify (for hosting)
+* Netlify (for hosting)

-Deployment
+## Deployment
 The website is deployed and accessible at your-netlify-link.

-Getting Started
+## Getting Started
-To run this project locally, follow these steps:
+### To run this project locally, follow these steps:

-Clone the repository: git clone https://github.com/yourusername/personal-portfolio.git Install dependencies: npm install
+* Clone the repository: git clone https://github.com/yourusername/personal-portfolio.git
+* Install dependencies: npm install
-Run the development server: npm start
+* Run the development server: npm start

-Contributing
+### Contributing
-Contributions are welcome!
+* Contributions are welcome!
 Feel free to open an issue or submit a pull request.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.